An open garden of moss phlox in Tokigawa in spring and a 1200 year old gingko in Autumn…

-A mini post to introduce an open garden of moss phlox in Tokigawa.
-A beautiful private garden of pink, white and purple moss phlox.
+Stumbling upon a beautiful private garden of pink, white and purple moss phlox was one of the highlights of spring 2022.
 I absolutely adore moss phlox.
 Long before I even came to Japan.
-But after seeing the moss phlox of both Mt Fuji and Hitsujiyama since coming to Japan, my love and appreciation of the cute and bright shamrock like flowers has grown even more.
+But after seeing the moss phlox of both Mt Fuji and Hitsujiyama here in Japan, my love and appreciation of the cute and bright shamrock like flowers has grown even more.
 It is probably exactly because they look like shamrock, the flower of my home country Ireland, that I love them so much.
 But interestingly in Japan they are called ‘lawn cherry blossoms’ or “shibazakura” in Japanese.

 Moss phlox in Tokigawa